High-order regularization dealing with ill-conditioned robot localization problems: Abstract

 \section{Abstract}

 In this work, we propose a high-order regularization method to solve the ill-conditioned problems in robot localization.
 Numerical solutions to robot localization problems are often unstable when the problems are ill-conditioned.
 A typical way to solve ill-conditioned problems is regularization, and a classical regularization method is the Tikhonov regularization.
-It is shown that the Tikhonov regularization can be seen as a low-order case of our method.
-We find that the proposed method is superior to the Tikhonov regularization in approximating some ill-conditioned inverse problems, such as robot localization problems.
-The proposed method overcomes the over-smoothing problem in the Tikhonov regularization as it can use more than one term in the approximation of the matrix inverse, and an explanation for the over-smoothing of the Tikhonov regularization is given.
-Moreover, one a priori criterion which improves the numerical stability of the ill-conditioned problem is proposed to obtain an optimal regularization matrix.
+It is shown that the Tikhonov regularization is a low-order case of our method.
+We find that the proposed method is superior to the Tikhonov regularization in approximating some ill-conditioned inverse problems, such as some basic robot localization problems.
+The proposed method overcomes the over-smoothing problem in the Tikhonov regularization as it uses more than one term in the approximation of the matrix inverse, and an explanation for the over-smoothing of the Tikhonov regularization is given.
+Moreover, one \emph{a priori} criterion which improves the numerical stability of the ill-conditioned problem is proposed to obtain an optimal regularization matrix.
 As most of the regularization solutions are biased, we also provide two bias-correction techniques for the proposed high-order regularization.
-The simulation and experiment results using a sensor network in a 3D environment are discussed, demonstrating the performance of the proposed method.
+The simulation and experimental results using an Ultra-Wideband sensor network in a 3D environment are discussed, demonstrating the performance of the proposed method.